Can you sue your auto insurance company?

 For instance, disputes in Ontario under the Statutory Accident Benefits Schedule (SABS) are subject to the jurisdiction of the Licence Appeal Tribunal (LAT).
 These tribunals were created to streamline the justice process without the need for lawyers.
 In the other provinces, you either request arbitration with your insurance company or head straight to the courts.

 Usually, the tribunal will ask you to bring documentation proving your case to a hearing where you’ll discuss how to proceed.
-A webpage for LAT-AABS advises claimants to settle with their insurance company – or seek mediation – before filing an application to the tribunal.
+LAT-AABS advises claimants to settle with their insurance company – or seek mediation – before filing an application to the tribunal.
 At present, it only handles disagreements involving a person’s entitlement to accident benefits or the amount of benefits they’re owed.

 However, in other jurisdictions, such as Alberta and Saskatchewan, it is possible to sue your own insurance company for accident benefits without going through a tribunal.